Reliability-Centered Maintenance for Elevators in Your Buildings

 Asset Identification

 The first step in RCM is identifying every component in the elevator system, from the cab and doors to the control panels, pulleys, and hydraulic systems.
-This detailed inventory allows you to:
+With over 900,000 elevators in operation across the U.S., each system has unique demands based on its design and usage.
+This detailed inventory allows you to track the lifespan of each part, set up maintenance schedules specific to each component, and determine which parts require more frequent attention.

 Failure Mode and Effect Analysis (FMEA)